 Download this report

-This WNA report draws upon data collected in the International Atomic Energy Agency’s (IAEA’s) Power Reactor Information Service (PRIS) database to present a snapshot of the performance of the world’s operating nuclear power reactors as well as a breakdown of the principal causes of capacity loss.
-This is the second edition of this report and covers the period to the end of 2010.
+This report draws upon data collected in the International Atomic Energy Agency’s (IAEA) Power Reactor Information Service database to present a snapshot of the performance of the world’s operating nuclear power reactors as well as a breakdown of the principal causes of capacity loss for the period 2010-2012.